Psychology

 Recent Projects and Positions

-Principal Investigator, NIH Grant: Behavioral Economics in a Laboratory-Based Token Economy, 2010-2015.
+Principal Investigator, NIH Grant: An Animal Model of Gambling in a Laboratory-Based Token Economy, 2020-2023.

 Teaching